Dual Band Thermal Videography: Separating Time-Varying Reflection and Emission Near Ambient Conditions: Method

 Ratio between Eq. \ref{eq:diffEq_nofg1} and \ref{eq:diffEq_nofg2} yields a constant ratio $k_2$ across the thermal video,

-\paragraph{Solultion in Dynamic Scenes:} The constraints described in Eq. \ref{eq:k1_const} and \ref{eq:k2_const} show that having access to robust ratios for $k_1$ and $k_2$ based on locations that undergo changes in background radiation (either static or dynamic) along with a smooth signal $\tilde{I}_m(t)$, yields spectral band emissivity as follows,
+{\bf Solution in dynamic scenes:} The constraints described in Eq. \ref{eq:k1_const} and \ref{eq:k2_const} show that having access to robust ratios $k_1$ and $k_2$ based on locations that undergo changes in background radiation (either static or dynamic) along with a smooth signal $\tilde{I}_m(t)$, yields spectral band emissivity: